mongodb-partners/Atlas_to_Redshift/README.md

 ![](https://github.com/Babusrinivasan76/atlastoredshift/blob/main/images/GlueConnection2.png)

-i.
+h.
 Create a glue job in AWS Glue studio

-j. select the Spark script editor and click "Create"
+i. select the Spark script editor and click "Create"

-k. copy the code from link to the code editor
+j. copy the code from link to the "script" tab.
+Overwrite if there is a template code available already.

+k. update the connection details for MongoDB URI and Database credentials.

-l. configure the job name and aws role.
+m. configure the job name and aws role in "Job details" tab.
 You can keep all the other parameters as default.

-m. save the job and click "Run"
+l. save the job and click "Run"

-n.
+m.
 Ensure the job ran successfully

-o. validate the table and data in Redshift.
+n. validate the table and data in Redshift.

 ##  Real-Time Data Sync